machinat/sociably/website/docs/dialog-script.md

 ```

 When the script stops, all the yield middlewares that have been met are called in a reverse order.
-The middeware receives the value from previous middleware and pass a value up.
+The middleware receives the value from previous middleware and passes a value up.
 Then we can use the final value in the handler.

 This pattern is more complex, but it fixes the problems of the first two.